x64dbg/docs/introduction/ConditionalBreakpoint.md

 If any expression is invalid, the condition will be triggered (That is, an invalid expression as condition will cause the breakpoint to always break, log and execute command).

+**Warning: All numbers in expressions are interpreted as hex by default!** For decimal numbers use `.123`.

 ## Hit counter

 A hit counter records how many times a breakpoint has been reached.
 It will be incremented unconditionally, even if fast resume is enabled on this breakpoint.
 It may be viewed at breakpoint view and reset with [ResetBreakpointHitCount](../commands/conditional-breakpoint-control/ResetBreakpointHitCount.md).